-Wow factor: is largely provided by the path at the top.
+Wow factor: This is largely provided by the path at the top.
 “Surely it can’t get worse than this?” you wonder.
 It doesn’t.

-When to do it: in good conditions, throughout the season.
+When to do it: In good conditions, throughout the season.

-Appeal: flash.
+Appeal: Flash.
 A useful conversation gambit over lunch at Chalet de Pierres on the way down to Courchevel.

-Difficulty: moderate, depending on what you call moderate.
+Difficulty: Moderate, depending on what you call moderate.

-Danger: minimal, but you can hurt yourself anywhere.
+Danger: Minimal, but you can hurt yourself anywhere.

-What’s involved: the Telepherique, Emile Allais, and Grand Couloir are side-by-side chutes that were once reputed to be the steepest black runs marked on any piste map in the world.
+What’s involved: The Telepherique, Emile Allais, and Grand Couloir are side-by-side chutes that were once reputed to be the steepest black runs marked on any piste map in the world.
 Although these day for legal reasons the resort likes to refer to them as off-piste itineraries.